Dems tap Chicago for 2024 convention, cite critical Midwest

 The 2020 Democratic convention was supposed to be held in Milwaukee but unfolded virtually because of the coronavirus pandemic.
 Biden delivered a speech accepting his party's nomination that year at a nearly empty convention center in Wilmington, Delaware.

 Chicago hosted the infamous 1968 Democratic convention, which is best remembered for a brutal clash between police and protesters opposing the Vietnam War.
-The last Democratic National Convention in the city was in 1996, when President Bill Clinton won a second term.
+The last Democratic National Convention in the city was in 1996, when President Bill Clinton was headed to a second term.

-Illinois Democratic Gov. J. B. Pritzker was a key voice in lobbying for Chicago and promised Tuesday that the convention would be an “unforgettable event.”
+Pritzker promised Tuesday that the convention would be an “unforgettable event.”
 He had pointed to Democrats' desires to expand their Midwestern electoral gains, particularly in Michigan, where their party held the governorship and won control of both chambers of the Legislature during last fall’s midterms.

 That Chicago beat out Atlanta was nonetheless a surprise given Georgia’s strategic importance as a swing state.
 Biden won Georgia two years ago, becoming the first Democrat to do so in a presidential election since Clinton in 1992, and his party now controls both of its Senate seats after wins that drew national attention the last two cycles.